top of page

 🏁 What Every Runner Needs to Know Before the Stowe, Vermont Marathon

-The Stowe Marathon Course — Read This Before You Register
+The Stowe Marathon Course

 The Trapp Lodge Mountain Marathon is not a road marathon on a scenic course.
 It is a legitimate trail race on hard-pack nordic ski trails that includes sustained climbing, technical singletrack, a scrambling section up Round Top, and cumulative elevation gain that will test your legs in ways that flat road training does not prepare you for.
 Two loops of a 13.1 mile course, each with approximately 2,500 feet of gain and loss.
 The final four miles of each loop trend downhill — which is welcome, but demands that you protect your quads early.